 - (1) Fisheries Agency of Taiwan had authorized Wild Bird Federation Taiwan (WBFT) to implement a fishermen education programme for mitigating seabirds by-catch in 2005.
 Wild Bird Federation Taiwan (WBFT) conducted an educational programme for the Taiwanese fishermen in the Port Louis, Mauritius in the Fall of 2005.
-The programme was the first trial to discuss the by-catch problems and the efficiency of mitigation measures with the fishermen in their cabins. - (2) Distribution of posters, sheets and booklets for guidance of mitigation measures of reducing seabird by-catch, shark full utilization, and species identification for seabirds, sharks and sea turtles to fishermen.
-(CCSBT/0402/Info28) - (3) For sea turtles, we encouraged fishermen to carry dip net and line clipper on board to safely release sea turtles.
-Meanwhile, we also distributed 3000 copies of posters entitled "Release the sea turtle incidentally caught" to our fishermen in 2003.
+The programme was the first trial to discuss the by-catch problems and the efficiency of mitigation measures with the fishermen in their cabins. - (2) Distribution of poster, sheets and booklets for guidance of mitigation measures of reducing seabird by-catch, shark full utilization, and species identification for seabirds, sharks and sea turtles to fishermen.
+(CCSBT/0402/Info28) - (3) For sea turtles, we encourage fishermen to carry dip net and line clipper on board to safely release sea turtles.
+Meanwhile, we also distributed 3000 copies of folding entitled "Release the sea turtle incidentally caught" to our fishermen in 2003.

-All local governments and related fisheries associations/ organizations have been required to strengthen the knowledge to fishermen.
-Besides, broadcasting for educating fishermen through the professional fisheries radio station has been conducted regularly.
+We have inquired all local governments and related fisheries associations/ organizations to strengthen that knowledge to fishermen.
+Besides, broadcasting for educating fishermen through the professional fisheries radio has been conducted regularly.
 The related information has been passed on to ship masters and crews during observer trips and while in port.